18F/before-you-ship/_includes/checklist.md

 - [ ] [Set up monitoring](https://pages.18f.gov/before-you-ship/infrastructure/monitoring/)
     * [ ] [Downtime alerts](https://pages.18f.gov/before-you-ship/infrastructure/monitoring/#downtime)
     * [ ] [Error & performance alerts](https://pages.18f.gov/before-you-ship/infrastructure/monitoring/#errors--performance-problems)
-- [ ] Perform security scans, and put the results (or a link to them) in the ATO folder.
+- [ ] Perform security scans, and put the results (or a link to them) in the project's `ATO folder`.
     * [ ] Set up [static analysis](https://pages.18f.gov/before-you-ship/security/static-analysis/) service
         * [ ] Add service badges to the README
-        * [ ] Put a point-in-time PDF of the scan results in the ATO folder
+        * [ ] Put a point-in-time PDF of the scan results in the project's `ATO folder`.
     * [ ] [Perform dynamic vulnerability scanning](https://pages.18f.gov/before-you-ship/security/dynamic-scanning/)
         * [ ] Resolve any visible security issues, re-running the scan as needed
-        * [ ] Add the issue-free scan report or [documentation about false positives](https://pages.18f.gov/before-you-ship/security/dynamic-scanning/#caveats) to the ATO folder.
+        * [ ] Add the issue-free scan report or [documentation about false positives](https://pages.18f.gov/before-you-ship/security/dynamic-scanning/#caveats) to the project's ATO folder.
-- [ ] If this is a new system, add a prominent [`Beta`](https://18f.gsa.gov/dashboard/stages/) label to the site
+- [ ] If this is a new system, add a prominent [`Beta`](https://18f.gsa.gov/dashboard/stages/) label to the site.
-- [ ] Ensure the staging environment has sufficient capacity to withstand the testing
+- [ ] Ensure the staging environment has sufficient capacity to withstand the testing.
     * The testing tools create very heavy usage and traffic.

-##### Content
+##### Documentation

+...reading and writing.

 - [ ] Read the LATO guide<!-- unless not doing a LATO -->.
     * Search [this page](https://insite.gsa.gov/portal/content/627230) for "Lightweight Security Authorization Process".